leeroy4000/setup_github_environment.sh/README.md

 ## 📂 Workflow

 - Run this script **once per machine** to set up the base environment.
-- After that, use your project‑specific setup scripts (e.g., `setup_project.sh`) to clone and configure individual repos.
+- After that, use project‑specific setup scripts (e.g., `setup_project.sh`) to clone and configure individual repos.

 ---